JeffWeinell/REEs/ArborFiles/README.md

 **Version 2** targets and baits (not the final set; 120nt baits):
 - ZeroCoverageLoci.txt: The list of version 1 targets that were filtered (not included in version 2 or later) because they had 0% bait coverage after application of Arbor's ultrastringent filtering method.
-- Loci filtered because multiple multiple copies in genome, or duplicate target: REEs: WeinellEntry44, WeinellEntry45, WeinellEntry496, WeinellEntry497, WeinellEntry589, WeinellEntry590, WeinellEntry1670, WeinellEntry1671; Immune loci: WeinellEntry1815, WeinellEntry1818, WeinellEntry1822, WeinellEntry1824, WeinellEntry1828, WeinellEntry1829, WeinellEntry1833, WeinellEntry1838, WeinellEntry1840, WeinellEntry1841, WeinellEntry1847, WeinellEntry1850, WeinellEntry1854, WeinellEntry1856, WeinellEntry1858, WeinellEntry1862, WeinellEntry1863, WeinellEntry1864, WeinellEntry1865, WeinellEntry1866, WeinellEntry1869, WeinellEntry1872, WeinellEntry1873, WeinellEntry1874, WeinellEntry1875, WeinellEntry1876.
-More details on these loci are shown in the following two tables:
+- Other version 1 targets were filtered because they were identical to other positions in the genome, or because they were targeted twice (i.e., the positions were already targeted by another "WeinellEntry" target); this happened for some loci that were selected for inclusion for different reasons.
+Some of the immune and vision loci were already included because they were identified as single-copy rapidly-evolving exons (REEs).
+The following loci were filtered for one of these two afforementioned reasons: REEs: WeinellEntry44, WeinellEntry45, WeinellEntry496, WeinellEntry497, WeinellEntry589, WeinellEntry590, WeinellEntry1670, WeinellEntry1671; Immune loci: WeinellEntry1815, WeinellEntry1818, WeinellEntry1822, WeinellEntry1824, WeinellEntry1828, WeinellEntry1829, WeinellEntry1833, WeinellEntry1838, WeinellEntry1840, WeinellEntry1841, WeinellEntry1847, WeinellEntry1850, WeinellEntry1854, WeinellEntry1856, WeinellEntry1858, WeinellEntry1862, WeinellEntry1863, WeinellEntry1864, WeinellEntry1865, WeinellEntry1866, WeinellEntry1869, WeinellEntry1872, WeinellEntry1873, WeinellEntry1874, WeinellEntry1875, WeinellEntry1876.
+More details on these loci are shown in the following two tables.

-Targets and baits removed because each is identical to another locus targeted (same sequence but different genomic location):
+Targets removed because sequence is non-specific in *Thamnophis* genome.
 | loci having identical sequences  | *Thamnophis* scaffold and location | type of loci gene names (NCBI features) | type of loci |
 |---|---|---|---|
 | WeinellEntry44; WeinellEntry45 | NW_013659646.1:15015-15975; NW_013659646.1:24066-25026 | vomeronasal type-2 receptor 26-like; vomeronasal type-2 receptor 116-like | REEs? |